 - 1. Absences from school require communication to the office via a phone call, note, or the Skyward student management system.
-Failure to notify the office will result in the absence being recorded as UNVERIFIED and the parent will have FIVE (5) school days to contact the office before it is permanently recorded as a truancy. - 2.Students are responsible for making up assignments missed during any absence, excused or unexcused.
+Failure to notify the office will result in the absence being recorded as UNVERIFIED and is recorded as truancy until proper communication and documentation has occurred. - 2.Students are responsible for making up assignments missed during any absence, excused or unexcused.
 In cases where students know they are going to be absent in advance (i.e., family vacations), they and their parents are encouraged to talk with their teachers prior to leaving about their make-up responsibilities.
 The needs of the student, the nature of assignments, and the length of absence will be factors considered when making arrangements for make-up work with parents and students.
 Work not completed in the allotted time will be counted as incomplete and be taken into account with other grades.
 If extenuating circumstances occur; the teacher has the discretion to modify the timeline for completion. - 3.
-School-Directed Communication Regarding Absences - Illness - 5th absence in a semester, notification that future absences due to illness may require a doctor's note. - 6th absence and beyond (without a doctor's excuse) in a semester, may be recorded as a truancy and an appropriate truancy letter may be sent to the parent(s)/guardian(s) and to the Police School Liaison Officer. - Parental Permission - 8th absence, a second notification will be sent. - 10th absence, notification that all Parent Permission days have been utilized will be sent.
+School-Directed Communication Regarding Absences - Illness - o 5th absence in a semester, notification that future absences due to illness may require a doctor's note. - 6th absence and beyond (without a doctor's excuse) in a semester, may be recorded as a truancy and an appropriate truancy letter may be sent to the parent(s)/guardian(s) and to the Police School Liaison Officer. - Parental Permission - 8th absence, a second notification will be sent. - o 10th absence, notification that all Parent Permission days have been utilized will be sent.

-11th absence and beyond may be recorded as a truancy and a notification may be sent to parent(s)/guardian(s) and to the Police School Liaison Officer if it is a truancy.
+If the absence and beyond may be recorded as a truancy and a notification may be sent to parent(s)/guardian(s) and to the Police School Liaison Officer if it is a truancy.